ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This document defines the EAD item EAD\_ACCESS\_TOKEN = (ead\_label, ead\_value), where:

 * ead\_label is the integer value TBD registered in {{iana-edhoc-ead}} and
-* ead\_value is a CBOR map object with label either 0 or 1 and byte string value:
+* ead\_value is a CBOR byte string, with value the binary serialization of a CBOR map.
+The CBOR map includes one field, whose label is a CBOR unsigned integer with value either 0 or 1, and whose value is a CBOR byte string:

-   * For label 0, ead\_value = { 0 : access\_token }, the map value is the CBOR byte string equal to the value of the "access\_token" field of the access token response from AS, see {{as-c}}.
+   * For label 0, ead\_value = { 0 : access\_token }, where access_token is a CBOR byte string equal to the value of the "access\_token" field of the access token response from AS, see {{as-c}}.
-   * For label 1, ead\_value = { 1 : session\_id }, the map value is a CBOR byte string equal to the value of the "session\_id" field of the access token response from AS, see {{token-series}}.
+   * For label 1, ead\_value = { 1 : session\_id }, where session_id is a CBOR byte string equal to the value of the "session\_id" field of the access token response from AS, see {{token-series}}.

 This EAD item, which is used in EAD\_3, is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must either process the access token or abort the EDHOC session (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
-An endpoint supporting the profile of ACE defined in this document MUST support this EAD item.
-When EDHOC is used with this profile, this EAD item MUST be included in EAD_3, see {{m_3}}.
+A Client or Resource Server supporting the profile of ACE defined in this document MUST support this EAD item.
+When EDHOC is used with this profile, this EAD item is included in EAD_3, see {{m_3}}.

-Access tokens are only transported in EAD fields for the first access token of a token series and not for the update of access rights, see {{update-access-rights-c-rs}}.
+Access tokens are transported in EAD fields only for the first access token of a token series, and not for the update of access rights, see {{update-access-rights-c-rs}}.

 ## EDHOC Session and OSCORE Security Context # {#edhoc-exec}

-In order to mutually authenticate and establish secure communication for authorized access, C and RS run the EDHOC protocol {{I-D.ietf-lake-edhoc}} using the profile described in this document with C as EDHOC Initiator and RS as EDHOC Responder.
-When a new EDHOC session is established using this profile, any previous EDHOC session and derived security context, between the same parties associated to the access token / session_id included in EAD\_3, is removed.
+In order to mutually authenticate and establish secure communication for authorized access, C and RS run the EDHOC protocol {{I-D.ietf-lake-edhoc}}, using the profile described in this document with C as EDHOC Initiator and RS as EDHOC Responder.
+When a new EDHOC session is established using this profile, previous EDHOC session associated with the same access token and the same pair (session_id, AUTH_CRED_C), and derived OSCORE Security Context are deleted, see {{m_3}}.

 As per {{Section A.2 of I-D.ietf-lake-edhoc}}, C sends EDHOC message\_1 and EDHOC message\_3 to an EDHOC resource at RS, as CoAP POST requests.
 RS sends EDHOC message\_2 and (optionally) EDHOC message\_4 as 2.04 (Changed) CoAP responses.
 C MUST target the EDHOC resource at RS with the URI path specified in the "uri_path" field of the EDHOC\_Information in the access token response received from AS (see {{c-as}}), if present.